tomkerkhove/promitor/docs/configuration/v1.x/runtime.md

 Promitor runtime is configured by mounting a volume to `/config/runtime.yaml`.

+We provide the capability to override te runtime YAML via [environment variables](#overriding-configuration-with-environment-variables), if you have the need for it.

-Here is a complete example:
+Here is a complete example of the runtime YAML:

 ```yaml
 server: